On infinite dimensional algebras with regular gradings: A characterization of the graded variety generated by the Grassmann algebra

-By the Wedderburn–Malcev theorem for finite-dimensional $\mathbb{Z}_{2}$-graded algebras \cite[Theorem 3.5.4]{GZbook}, we can write $C = C' \oplus J(C)$, a direct sum of vector spaces, where $C'$ is a direct sum of graded simple algebras, and $J(C)$ is the Jacobson radical of $C$.
+By the Wedderburn–Malcev theorem for finite dimensional $\mathbb{Z}_{2}$-graded algebras \cite[Theorem 3.5.4]{GZbook}, we can write $C = C' \oplus J(C)$, a direct sum of vector spaces, where $C'$ is a direct sum of graded simple algebras, and $J(C)$ is the Jacobson radical of $C$.
 By Lemma \ref{commutative}, $C$ is commutative, so, by Theorem \ref{classification}, we may write

 where each $W_{i}$ is graded isomorphic to either $K$ or $K \oplus c_{i}K$, with $c_{i}^{2} = 1$.

 Notice that